 Of course, there is more to shopping in San Francisco than the JUST the ultra-high-end big brands, the City is littered with smaller boutiques and designer shops.

 If the budget is tight there are also Premium outlets where you can bag Designer brands for serious discounts.
-However, they are quite a trek from the City center and Maybe only worth visiting if you are heading that way anyway, You can always try Macy’s which seems to be in permanent sale state at all times.
+However, they are quite a trek from the City center and Maybe only worth visiting if you are heading that way anyway, You can always try Macy’s which seems to be in a permanent sale state at all times.

 7 – Museums